 Even though MaxGrip can perform an APM Assessment in a short period of time, it comprises much more than a quick scan or a general exploration of possibilities.
-Wilco Hekkert: ‘It is a systematic analysis of the maintenance organisation on a number of separate counts.
-Effectively, it is a benchmarked assessment of organisational maturity and plant condition, set against the specific business background and objectives.
+Wilco Hekkert: ‘It is a systematic analysis of the maintenance organization on a number of separate counts.
+Effectively, it is a benchmarked assessment of organizational maturity and plant condition, set against the specific business background and objectives.
 It results in an action plan and a roadmap with clear milestones.
 Besides the clarity about where to go from here, it offers the additional benefit of showing up relative strengths and weaknesses.
-The process also creates organisational awareness about what can be achieved, often with modest efforts and investments.’
+The process also creates organizational awareness about what can be achieved, often with modest efforts and investments.’

-The APM Assessment provides a close look at location level in three dimensions (the business context and AM processes, systems and organisation, asset condition).
-Two MaxGrip experts assess the actual condition of production assets, the current asset management strategy, and the performance levels in terms of the process, IT tools, and organisation.
+The APM Assessment provides a close look at location level in three dimensions (the business context and AM processes, systems and organization, asset condition).
+Two MaxGrip experts assess the actual condition of production assets, the current asset management strategy, and the performance levels in terms of the process, IT tools, and organization.
 Wilco Hekkert: ‘We study the available documentation and talk with the people involved with asset management.
-We analyse the operating maturity level, taking the specific business context and local market dynamics into account.
+We analyze the operating maturity level, taking the specific business context and local market dynamics into account.
 We then compare the outcome to the company-wide framework to show the coherence and the steps to be taken in a way that is easy to understand for everyone involved.’

 The newly acquired insights and the recommended actions are presented in a report that clearly maps out the steps to be taken in a visual manner.
 The APM Assessment enabled this company to identify gaps in its asset management framework, to evaluate different improvement options, and to make well-founded decisions.
 It showed the way to improve and secure the condition of critical production assets in a cost-effective manner, with a roadmap and a multi-year rollout plan.
 Wilco concludes: ‘The APM Assessment has enabled this company to achieve significant savings and improvements, ensuring a quick ROI.
 The company now knows the right things to do, as well as how to do them right and in the right order.’